-As previously discussed, it is important to remember that in our realistic late Miocene simulations we are only considering one specific precession cycle.
-We, therefore, cannot capture the full variability of obliquity.
-In addition, there are other higher-amplitude precession cycles in the Messinian (higher eccentricity values), which means that we are not able to fully capture the maximum am-
+It As previously discussed, it is important to note that our experiments only capture the full variability of a single remember that in our realistic late Miocene simulations we are only considering one specific precession cycle.
+Obliquity (and eccentricity) values also realistically vary in the ensemble

-530 plitude of precessional variations either.
-Running idealised simulations including the full orbital variability throughout the late Miocene period (using absolute maximum and minimum values for all orbital parameters) may result in an even better match with the proxy record.
+- 565 together with precession, but our simulations are not designed to fully capture the variability of an entire eccentricity or obliquitycycleWe, therefore, cannot capture the full variability of obliquity.
+In addition, there are other higher-amplitude precession cycles in the Messinian .
+The effect of obliquity on seasonal insolation is significant at high latitudes.
+Nonetheless, an obliquity-driven signal has been found in some low-latitude proxy record for the late Miocene in the Mediterranean region - 570 (e.g. Hilgen et al., 2000, 1995), despite the small influence of obliquity on low-latitude insolation.
+Separating the effect of precession and obliquity forcing is beyond the scope of this work, but this will be addressed in a future study. (higher eccentricity values), which means that we are not able to fully capture the maximum amplitude of precessional variations either.
+Running idealised simulations including the full orbital variability throughout the late Miocene period (using absolute - 575 maximum and minimum values for all orbital parameters) may result in an even better match with the proxy record.